unorjikingsley/hello-react-front-end/README.md

 # 📖 Hello React Frontend <a name="about-project"></a>

-> This is a single app with Rails as Frontend
+> This is a single app with React as Frontend

 ## 🛠 Built With <a name="built-with"></a>